 The question that I hear repeatedly is “Is Software-Defined Networking ready for production networks?”
 My answer stems from the experiences and interactions I had over the last several weeks with a wide range of IT professionals who represent the mainstream of the enterprise IT market.
 Part of that interaction occurred a few weeks ago when I participated in an SDN tutorial at the Open Networking Summit (ONS) in Santa Clara and spent a couple of days talking about SDN with the vendors who sponsored the ONS.
-Then, at Interop, I moderated an all day workshop on SDN and spent the rest of the week on the show floor checking out the myriad SDN products that were on display.
+Then, at Interop, I moderated an all-day workshop on SDN and spent the rest of the week on the show floor checking out the myriad SDN products that were on display.
 Finally, earlier this month I moderated Network World’s SDN seminar in Chicago.
 In total, well over three hundred and fifty enterprise IT professionals attended these events, and in addition to listening to a number of other analysts give their opinions about the state of SDN, I either spoke with or listened to over twenty-five vendors talk about their SDN products and strategies.

 The good news is that the enterprise IT professionals that I spoke with are beginning to focus in on the value that they see in SDN.
 It shouldn’t come as a surprise that as of this moment, they don’t see much value in having an application being able to dynamically signal the network for the services that it wants.
 That promise is a bit too abstract to get many IT professionals excited.
-Not to mention, we have heard that promise before — do you remember Application Oriented Networking (AON)?
+Not to mention, we have heard that promise before — do you remember Application-Oriented Networking (AON)?
 Personally, I believe that over time there is a good chance that the ability to have an application dynamically signal the network for the services it wants will become an important driver of SDN, but that won’t happen in 2013.

 One broad use case that does get IT organizations excited about Software-Defined Networks is the promised ability to centralize configuration management and to centralize the provisioning of policy.
 The IT organizations I have been talking with believe that this will reduce operational expenses, result in fewer errors, and reduce the time it takes to implement new services.
 I have also found that IT organizations are beginning to get excited about some of the network functions that are now running on an SDN — for example, one function that got a lot of attention from enterprise IT professionals at the Network World seminar was the ability to push the enforcement of security policies down to the network access devices.

-A lot of the resistance to deploying SDN that I have heard enterprise IT professionals express over the last month stems from the relative newness of the overall SDN approach, and of the associated vendor products and enabling-technologies such as OpenFlow.
+A lot of the resistance to deploying SDN that I have heard enterprise IT professionals express over the last month stems from the relative newness of the overall SDN approach, and of the associated vendor products and enabling technologies such as OpenFlow.
 While a company such as Goldman Sachs may be willing to put in the time and expertise it takes to make alpha or beta versions of SDN products work, the vast majority of IT organizations aren’t.
-They want a high level of assurance that they can implement products with minimal systems engineering effort on their part, and that the products will perform as advertised.
+They want a high level of assurance that they can implement products with minimal systems engineering effort on their part and that the products will perform as advertised.
 As the recent ONF sponsored plugfests have shown, as of today, SDN products aren’t plug-and-play.

 Based on the very real concerns that IT organizations have relative to the maturity of SDN, I am tempted to blithely state that SDN is not ready for production networks.
 However, it’s worth noting the opinion of one of the SDN end-users on one of my recent panels — Igor Gashinsky, Distinguished Architect at Yahoo!.
 While Igor did support the notion that SDN is not ready for production in the typical enterprise network, he made an additional observation that I agree with one hundred percent: if IT organizations aren’t familiarizing themselves with and testing SDN today, they are going to be left behind.

 One way that IT organizations can familiarize themselves with SDN is by doing a proof-of-concept, leveraging products supplied by one or more vendors.
-Another way is to download and use some of the wide array of open source-based SDN products that are available.
+Another way is to download and use some of the wide arrays of open source-based SDN products that are available.
 So, while SDN isn’t ready to be broadly implemented in the typical enterprise network, both of these approaches enable both networking professionals and networking organizations to start their journey up the SDN learning curve.

 Image credit: *USB* (flickr)